 - Rachel Cordasco: “I loved Lost Objects because of its exquisite prose, mesmerizing imagery, and apocalyptic/postapocalyptic vision that was anything but dark and depressing.
 Womack has the gift of bringing other/future worlds to life such that we lose ourselves completely in her vision… I hope to see much more from Womack because my brain demands more collections like this one.”

-- Simon Strantzas in his blog recommendations: “Marian Womack’s Lost Objects is a collection short fiction that illuminates our emotional states of existence in this threatened world… Marian writes with an ear for emotional truth that resonates within the reader, and the book continues to reward even after the covers are closed.
+- Simon Strantzas in his blog: “Marian Womack’s Lost Objects is a collection of short fiction that illuminates our emotional states of existence in this threatened world… Marian writes with an ear for emotional truth that resonates within the reader, and the book continues to reward even after the covers are closed.
 Another prime example of a first collection powerful enough to scar, and one you can expect to see on award short-lists next year.”

 - Leif Schenstead-Harris in Weird Fiction Review: “On balance, they offer much to a generous reader.
 In the effort, they continue the response that weird fiction shapes to the question of the Anthropocene (Capitalocene?
 Chthulucene?), even while they broaden the ambit of weird fiction by introducing new spaces and settings for creative imaginations… For a debut, Lost Objects looks to a great range of sources and shoulders an immense weight.”

 - Charles Payseur‘s blog: “[U]nderstated but incredibly powerful.”

 - On “Orange Dogs”: “[F]illed with evocative passages.”
 Gary Fry.